-The joy of Autumn baking is not complete until you make your furry friends these Apple Peanut Butter Oatmeal Dog Treats.
-With just 5 simple ingredients, these homemade dog biscuits will have your dog’s tail wagging with delight!
+The joy of Autumn baking is not complete until you make your furry friends these Apple Dog Treats with peanut butter and oats.
+With just 5 simple ingredients, these homemade apple treats for dogs will have their tail wagging with delight!

 And of course, if you want to go over the top, drizzle some melted creamy peanut butter over the treats once they’re done baking.
 No dogs will be able to resist that!